cobalthq/cobalt-product-public-docs/README.md

 alt attribute missing --- integrations/index.html --> /integrations/Jira.png
 ```

-With images, for accessibilty, we need to include "Alt Text".
+With images, for accessibility, we need to include "Alt Text".
 In this case, you might see Markdown code like:

 ```
 ![](/gsg/PentestFlowOverview.png)